-1.1.
+- 1.1.
 On 2 April 2020, the Australian Institute of Petroleum (AIP) and its members (the Applicants) lodged application for authorisation AA1000488 with the Australian Competition and Consumer Commission (the ACCC).
-This application for authorisation AA1000488 was made under subsection 88(1) of the Competition and Consumer Act 2010 (Cth) (the Act).
+This application for authorisation AA1000488 was made under subsection 88(1) of the Competition and Consumer Act 2010 (Cth) (the Act). - 1.2.
+On 3 April 2020, the ACCC granted a conditional interim authorisation under subsection 91(2) of the Act, which was revoked on 20 May 2020 and replaced with a new conditional interim authorisation (see below for further details).